 Review your ad performance and exclude what isn’t working.
 For example, if your ads aren’t performing well in specific geographic regions, exclude these regions from your campaigns.
 Then optimise as many ad groups as possible.

 Adding a phone number to your ads can significantly increase click-through rates.
-It simply means that when your call extension shows, people can click a button to call your business directly.
+This simply means that when your call extension shows, people can click a button to call your business directly.

-That means more customer engagement with your ads and more chance for instant conversions.
+Using a click to call extension translates to more customer engagement with your ads and a higher chance for instant conversions.

 Over to you

-With this guide, we haven’t covered every single thing you can and should do with Google Display ads.
-It’s all about giving you the essential information you need to get started right now.
+This guide hasn't covered every single thing you can and should do with Google Display ads.
+It’s about giving you the essential information you need to get started right now.

 We're offering you a Digital Audit and Strategy Session.
 Usually this offer is worth $2,000, but today we're offering it for FREE.

-That's tremendous value we're willing to give away because we want as many businesses as possible to benefit from the power of Pay Per Click.
+We're willing to give away such tremendous value because we want as many businesses as possible to benefit from the power of Pay Per Click.

-This offer involves one of our expert Digital Gurus auditing your current digital and search presence.
-All to uncover those core growth opportunities and map the way to fast, and targeted results.
+This offer includes one of our expert Digital Gurus auditing your current digital and search presence.
+Your Guru will quickly uncover core growth opportunities and map the way to fast and targeted results.
 Click below to find out more!